KeithSloan/FreeCAD_GDML_Workbench/README.md

 ### gmsh python library

-The workbench uses the gmsh python library and must be installed in a location that FreeCAD sees
+The workbench uses the gmsh python library and must be installed in a location that FreeCAD sees The python version of the library needs to match the one being used by Python

 To check path FreeCAD uses from a command line/window.